 3.

-The position of 'check' is wrong; it must be directly after the conjugated verb, not after the direct object.
+The position of 'up' is wrong; it must be directly behind the conjugated verb, not after the direct object.

-The prefix 'check' is incorrectly attached to the verb here.
-For separable verbs the prefix must be separate in a main clause.
+The prefix 'up' is wrongly attached to the verb here.
+For separable verbs, it must be separate in a main clause.

 4.

-Here the verb is conjugated incorrectly and the prefix is not separate.
-Past participle without auxiliary verb is wrong.
+Here the verb is wrongly conjugated and the prefix is not separate.
+Past participle without auxiliary verb is incorrect.

 The placement of the adverb 'last year' should not be between the verb and the prefix.